 Recent figures have shown there are now over 12.5 million dogs in the UK, with 33% of households having a dog (Pet Food Manufacturers Association, 2021), and sharp increases in the number of dogs presenting with behavioural issues (PDSA, 2021).
 Subsequently, there is an ever growing demand for a range of canine-related services including professional dog trainers, behaviourists, dog walkers and sitters, kennel managers, rehabilitation of rescue dogs, and specialised training for assistance dogs in several categories, amongst others.

-The BSc(Hons) Top-up year provides further opportunity for students to build on their knowledge gained during a canine-related Foundation Degree, enhancing professional, academic and transferable skills.
+This course provides further opportunity for students to build on their knowledge, enhancing professional, academic and transferable skills.
 The top-up year ensures students develop a broad range of industry-relevant skills, suitable for self-employment or other canine professional roles following graduation.

-The flexible structure of this BSc (Hons) top-up degree means it is an ideal preparation for working in a range of professional canine related roles involving the welfare, training or behaviour modification of dogs.
 The emphasis of this course focuses on canine welfare, clinical behaviour and ethical issues associated with domestic dogs throughout a variety of contexts and circumstances.
-In addition, the course includes essential business design and development specific to the canine industry.

 Your overall workload consists of class contact hours, independent learning and assessment activity, plus field trips.
 The following information gives an indication of how much time you will need to allocate to different activities at each year of the course: